Dakos Salad Recipe

 Ingredients

-• one large ripe tomato.
+- one large ripe tomato

-• a sprinkling each of red wine vinegar, cold pressed olive oil and dried oregano.
+- a sprinkling each of red wine vinegar cold pressed olive oil and dried oregano

 Instructions

-3. Pile tomatoes on top of rusks.
+- pile tomatoes on top of rusks.

-5. Sprinkle the salad with vinegar, olive oil and oregano.
+- sprinkle with vinegar, olive oil and oregano.

 Looks delicious!
 I love bread salads (probably becasue I love bread more than salad)/